GIRLS BASKETBALL: Back to state the aim for Bellevue East, West

 At East, the Chieftains will have to replace Riley Jensen and Baylee Egan, who combined for 20.6 points, 14.5 rebounds, 3.1 assists and 3.8 steals per game.

-Egan also blocked 1.8 shots per game, and both were efficient from the field (Jensen 50 percent, Egan 47) as the Chieftains finished 19-7, winning their district final 43-39 over Millard North to make the state tournament, where they lost 52-41 to Lincoln High in the quarterfinals.
+Egan also blocked 1.8 shots per game, and both were efficient from the field (Jensen 50%, Egan 47%) as the Chieftains finished 19-7, winning their district final 43-39 over Millard North to make the state tournament, where they lost 52-41 to Lincoln High in the quarterfinals.

 Chieftains head coach Brittany Wilson said the experience gained from the district final and the state tournament was “huge.”